 The Best Secluded Stays in the UK

 Longing to go away but worried about social distancing?
-Have no fear, says Susan d’Arcy, these clever offerings keep you far from the madding crowd
+Have no fear, says Susan d’Arcy, these sumptuous, secluded hotel stays will keep you far from the madding crowd

 The Best Secluded Hotel Stays in the UK

 There was a time when, if you were staying in an outbuilding rather than the main hotel, you would hang your head in shame and feel like the poor relative in a Jane Austen novel.
 Back then the mantra was ‘see and be seen’.
 These days, a connection to nature, peace and privacy are the prerequisites of luxury, so as the evening draws to an end it is with pride that you casually mention – loud enough for all to hear – that you’re off to your garden wagon.

 Yes really, your garden wagon.
 Forget sheds or cabins – wagons are the new chic retreat.
 For the record, I’ve jumped on a few bandwagons in the past, but the garden variety remained a mystery to me until the opening of The Pig at Harlyn Bay, the Pig group’s new Cornish outpost.
 Since then its four spectacularly souped-up ‘wagons’ have proved phenomenally popular and are booked out months ahead.
 Robin Hutson, chief executive of the group, worked on the wagons’ design with Plankbridge (the Rolls-Royce of shepherd’s huts) and describes them as ‘sheds on steroids’.